eneakllomollari/pscraper/README.md

 WIP

 A frontend dashboard, build with ReactJS.
 There might be more uses for it later but at the moment it's planned to be used mainly as a data visualization tool.
 Users are authenticated using the Django framework that's already set up, and it will have different views/layout based on the user's permissions.

+For more information on this project see [pscraper-dashboard](https://www.github.com/eneakllomollari/pscraper-dashboard).

 #### Screenshots:
 <img src="./main_average.png">
 <img src="./main_variance.png">